andre-ye/muadocs/pages/syn_grp/b/1_annotate.md

 ![image](https://user-images.githubusercontent.com/73039742/196317354-8310fbcc-b8d5-46e8-a242-5b053a489c03.png)

-4 ⇝ Locate your assigned image range for **standard** annotation.
+4 ⇝ Locate your assigned image range for **minmax** annotation.
 Keep this tab open so you can refer back to it if needed.
 For instance, suppose that you are annotator ID #4.
 Your assigned image range for standard annotation is 2825 - 2864.

 ![image](https://user-images.githubusercontent.com/73039742/196317512-0ae069a1-4fc3-471b-a08f-865cb352b3f3.png)